isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-11-iss-3-oct-dec-2015/2020-03-03-payitforward.md

 Just as beavers identify a problem and then work studiously to set it right, this group of far-sighted people realised that many valuable Tamil publications had disappeared from the public domain due to various reasons, including the death of an author, copies not being deposited at the National Library, and so on.

-The TDHP team realised that something has to be done to address this problem.
+The TDHP team realised that something had to be done to address this problem.
 The market for Tamil books in Singapore is not robust, and in fact, most of these books are not even available in local bookshops.
 While such books could be useful literary resources for schools, they are infrequently used due to their unavailability.
 Given these circumstances, the TDHP team realised that the best way forward was to digitise the books so that they would be made accessible not only to Singaporeans but also to interested readers from all over the world.

 As a first step, the team identified the following seven criteria to select books for the digitisation project:
 1. Written in Tamil;